 Physiology has a significant role to play in determining your physical health.
-When you understand the mechanics of your bodywork, you can achieve your fitness goals; some people want to lose fat from their bodies.
+When you understand the mechanics of your bodywork, you can achieve your fitness goals; some people want to lose fat.
 Some people work to gain more muscles in their bodies.
 Whatever may be the goal, understanding the science of exercise is essential.

-Do not work towards your fitness goal by picking up a random workout regime.
+Do not work towards your fitness goal by picking a random workout regime.
 You need first to understand how your body functions.
-In addition, you also need to see how fat loss occurs in the body and what you can do to gain more muscles in the body.
+In addition, you also need to see how fat loss occurs in the body and what you can do to gain more muscle.

 In this article, we will discuss all the science behind exercise.
 We will also find a way to how the natural physiology of our body works to induce fat loss and get more muscle mass.

 The science of exercise is explainable in different ways.
 However, fat loss and muscle mass gain are the key aspects behind the science of movement.
 We will see all the facets that work when you exercise to reach a fitness goal.

 Exercise plays a role in our health in different ways.
 It improves your physical health by strengthening your muscles and bones.
 Also, it improves your endurance level through better circulation and respiration.
 There are also many mental health benefits besides better body physiology through exercise.
 These are some reasons doctors and healthcare professionals want you to perform the exercise.
 Including it in your routine is a sure way to improve your health in different ways.

 Ever wondered what was going on when you were pumping iron in the gym?
 Yes, your gym buddy does not know it.
 When we exercise, we use up small molecules known as ATP; think of them as energy bars or “mana in Duel Masters.”
 Using them leads our body to convert the stored glycogen (another energy-dense compound) and fats to be used.
 Therefore, regular exercise with decreased caloric intake leads to fat loss.